sirupsen/zk/README.md

 `zk-assets-localize`.
 Given a file, downloads/copies the markdown images to `media/`.

+`zk-backlinks`.
+Adds back-links to each note.
+I.e., if A links to B, but B doesn't link to A, then it'll append `Backlink: [[A]]` to B.

 ## Installation

 Clone `zk` and add `bin/` to your `$PATH`: